umamirice/kali-mh/README.md

 # kali-mh
-Kali musthave script to do some useful shit with ur system.
+Basically nice shit to have, but outdated af cuz like kali isn't even on gnome anymore lmao.
-You just run kali-musthave.py with ./kali-musthave.py
-And you need python3 otherwise it won't work.
+You just run kali-musthave.py with ./kali-musthave.py.
+Yes you do need python3 from requirments.